ozby/simplebackend/README.md

 In the future, we may allow more complex configurations that would enable redundancy.

-## Details

-### Authentication
+## Authentication

+Currently, only Google Sign-In is supported.
+The client should acquire a JWT from Google and that JWT should be set in the 'Authorization' header
-The authentication flow is 1) sign in with Google, 2) send the Google-JWT to SimpleBackend, 3) the Google-JWT is verified, 4) the server returns a new JWT that contains the subject from Google's JWT (i.e. the user ID that you have at Google).
-Most applications will want to have more information than that they will have a User model that corresponds to the subject.
+(as "Bearer ...").
+In your application, you can access a UserIdentity object which will contain "subject" from the JWT.
+Most applications will want to have more information about the user than that, so they will have a User model that corresponds to the subject.

-### Authorization
+## Authorization

 You must provide an implementation of the Authorizer interface.
 One straight forward way is Role Based Access Control where you check if a specific role is stored on a User model.
 Just remember to verify updates on the User model so that the user cannot set the roles himself.

+## GraphQL

+To modify the data on the server, you will use a GraphQL mutation ("createEvent") which is built in.

+To query the backend, you GraphQL queries are used (you will build these yourself).

+At the moment, gRPC is used to manage subscribe to events (this will be handled with GraphQL in the future).

+## What if I need more than SimpleBackend can provide?

+It is possible to provide custom queries and modifications when configuring SimpleBackend, giving you full control.